 The Foundations of Psychosynthesis

 Psychosynthesis was ﬁrst developed by Roberto Assagioli (1888–1974).
+He was a neurologist and psychiatrist at the very start of modern Western psychology.
 A colleague of Sigmund Freud and Carl Jung, Assagioli was the ﬁrst person to practice psychoanalysis in Italy.
-In 1910, he left the psychoanalytic movement because he felt its view of human nature was too limited.
-He objected to the standardization of ideas and techniques, believing that there should be an individual method for each person.
-He began to develop his own psychospiritual model of human development and opened an institute in 1927 in Rome.
-He chose the term “psychosynthesis” to give a name to the impulse in each person to develop, learn, and evolve.
-His early work ended in 1940, when he was arrested as a paciﬁst and jailed by Mussolini’s fascist government.
+In 1910, he began to develop his own psychospiritual model of human development, opening his first teaching institute in 1927 in Rome.
+He chose the term “psychosynthesis” to give a name to the quiet force in each person to develop, learn, and evolve.
+His early work ended in 1939, when he was arrested as a paciﬁst and jailed by Mussolini’s fascist government.
 After his release, he lived under police surveillance.
-In 1943, he was persecuted by the Nazis and was forced into hiding.
-His institute was reopened in 1951 at his home in Florence.
+In 1943, he was persecuted by the Nazis and was forced into hiding with his son, Ilario.
+Shortly after the war ended, Ilario died of tuberculosis contracted while in hiding.
+Both heartbroken and inspired, Assagioli reopened his institute in 1950 in Florence.
 There he saw patients and trained professionals until his death in 1974.
-His work is now continued at more than 100 psychosynthesis institutes around the world.
+Elaborations of his work are now continued at more than 100 psychosynthesis institutes around the world.

 What Is the Higher Self?